Your Go-To Plying Guide

 I experienced the fun this summer of showing my 7-year-old grandson how my spinning wheel works.
 The machine sits in our living room and is a huge kid-magnet, invariably ending up with tangled drive band and jammed flyer.
 But this kid really wanted to know.
 So I let him work the treadle while I managed the fleece, then let him feed fleece into the orifice while I treadled.
 He got it pretty quickly, and ended up with a nice little skein of yarn.
 It was so simple–do this with your hands, do that with your feet, and yarn happens.
 I love that about spinning.

-But then I got my hands on a copy of the new Fall issue of Spin-Off.
+But then I got my hands on a copy of the Fall 2015 issue of Spin-Off.
 If I were a cartoon character, my hat would have popped off.
 The theme is plying–that is, twisting strands of yarn together.
 Sounds simple?
 Well, maybe.
 But the worlds of creativity opened by that simple act boggled my mind.
 And I’ve been spinning a long, long time.

 Chain plying, or Navajo plying, I knew about that.
 But Benjamin Krudwig’s elaboration on the technique to create a four-ply yarn was new and intriguing.
 He explores many ways to apply this clever trick–useful, practical ways.
 And Stephanie Stratton’s corespun squiggle yarn!
 Whoa.
 Not my kind of yarn, really, but so what.
 Now I have a new verb in my vocabulary: to squiggle.
 And the yarn really is visually exciting.